Our Story

 2007

-As the club's success continued an increasing number of players joined the revolution.
+As the club's success continued, an increasing number of players joined the revolution.
 Globally recognised stars of today such as Erin Cuthbert, Denise O'Sullivan, Rachel Corsie and Katie McCabe all cut their teeth in orange and black.

 AN ERA OF DOMINATION BEGINS